nebrius/flvx/README.md

 application architecture and is intended to be used with Facebook's [React](http://facebook.github.io/react/) UI library.

 Flvx modifies the Flux paradigm slightly to give it a little more structure, and to help enforce the immutable nature of the Flux philosophy.
+Flvx is written in ECMAScript 6 and can be used directly, or can be compiled to AMD or CommonJS compatible ECMAScript 5 code.

 # Overview

 Flvx is an alternative to traditional MVC architectures that features unidirectional data flow and immutable pieces.
-A Flvx app is composed of the following pieces:
+A Flvx app is composed of a variety of pieces.
+Flvx provides the following pre-built pieces out of the box:

+- dispatcher - A method that receives events from views and propagates them to the store controller
+- aggregator - A method that receives updates from the stores and propagates them to the view controller
+- router - A pair of methods that wires up view controllers and store controllers to the dispatcher and aggregator.
+Can be supplemented with a Backbone router, etc in your main app code.

+Flvx provides base classes that you extend to provide functionality for your app:

 - views - A set of React components.
 - view controllers - A single controller that oversees the React components.
 - stores - A set of pieces that store state.
 These can be Backbone Models, custom written code, etc.
 - store controller - A single controller that oversees the stores.
+- links - A set of pieces that communicate with a server.
+These are the only asynchronous pieces in Flvx.
 - link controller - A single controller that oversees all connections between a server and the app.
-This is the only asynchronous piece in Flvx.
-- dispatcher - A method that receives events from views and propagates them to the store controller
-- aggregator - A method that receives updates from the stores and propagates them to the view controller
-- router - A pair of methods that wires up view controllers and store controllers to the dispatcher and aggregator.
-Can be supplemented with a Backbone router, etc.

 The relationship and data flow between pieces is shown below: